simpleidserver/SimpleIdServer/website/docs/iam/caching.md

 # Distributed caching

-All the elements with a temporary lifetime for examples Access/Refresh/Identity tokens or temporary codes are stored in a Distributed Cache.
-When they expired, they are removed from the Data Store.
+All elements with a temporary lifetime, such as access, refresh, identity tokens, or temporary codes, are stored in a Distributed Cache.
+When they expire, they are removed from the Data Store.

-By default, the distributed cahcing is configured to use an SQLServer database.
-But it is also possible to use the No-SQL Key Value Pair REDIS.
+By default, the distributed caching is configured to use an SQL Server database.
+However, it is also possible to use the NoSQL Key-Value Pair [REDIS](https://redis.io/).

 ## SQL Server

-To utilize SQL Server, edit the `appsettings.json` file and modify the following values :
+To use SQL Server as a distributed caching, edit the `appsettings.json` file and modify the following values :

 | Json Path                                        | Value     |
 | ------------------------------------------------ | --------- |